xpack-dev-tools/xbb-helper-xpack/maintainer-scripts/README.md

 ### ampere

-On Ampere the space is tight and the largest build must be removed
+On Ampere the space is tight and the previous builds must be removed.

 ```sh
 df -BG -H /